input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 The claiming workflow is almost identical to the token claim: it is using the same Merkle root, claiming with a proof.
 There are however a few key differences:
-- the output UTxO will be a special token proving the validity of the data
+- the claim transaction will mint a special token, proving the validity of the data
 - the output must include a Datum with some metadata (details in the Implementation section)
 - the optional data will be sent to designated validator address